*This post may contain affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through a link!*

 Now, reeling from a breakup with her football star boyfriend, Avery returns to her Massachusetts hometown, where new coach Ryan asks her to help him train a promising young gymnast with Olympic aspirations.
 Despite her misgivings and worries about the memories it will evoke, Avery agrees.
 Back in the gym, she’s surprised to find sparks flying with Ryan.
 But when a shocking scandal in the gymnastics world breaks, it has shattering effects not only for the sport but also for Avery and her old friend Jasmine.

-And that concludes my Summer 2022 TBR!
-And if my reading keeps up as it has recently, I’ll be reading more books than these.
+That concludes my Summer 2022 TBR!
+If my reading keeps up as it has recently, I’ll be reading more books than these.
 Why do I say that?
-A perk of the job I have, and the shift I work, is we’re slow so that I can read!
+A perk of my job and the shift I work is that we’re slow, so I can read!
 Yay!
 Another great thing is that I currently have access to these books.
 And that means I can read them when I’m ready!

 How did your Spring 2022 TBR go?
 What books are on your Summer 2022 TBR?
 I would love to know!